-- Peel and Slice The Sweet Potatoes: Peel the sweet potatoes and slice them into 1-inch rounds.
-Transfer them to a bowl of water to prevent them from discoloring.
-When you’re ready to cook, drain the potatoes in a mesh colander, transfer them to a large bowl and dry them well with a clean dish towel.
+- Peel and Slice The Sweet Potatoes: Slice them crosswise into 1-inch rounds and transfer them to a bowl of water to prevent them from discoloring.
+When you're ready to roast the potatoes, drain them in a mesh colander, transfer them to a large bowl and dry them well with a clean dish towel or paper towels.

-- Roast The Sweet Potatoes: Toss the potatoes with olive oil to coat.
+- Roast The Sweet Potatoes: Toss the potatoes in a bowl with olive oil.
 Add brown sugar, salt, pepper and chili powder.
-Use your hands to mix and coat the potatoes with with spices.
-Spread them out on two rimmed baking sheets and roast them for 30-35 minutes, until tender and caramelized.
+Use your hands to mix and coat the potatoes with with the sugar and spices.
+Spread them out on two rimmed baking sheets and roast them for 30-35 minutes, until they're tender and caramelized.

 - Make The Glaze: While the potatoes are roasting, make the cranberry glaze.
 In a saucepan simmer fresh cranberries with maple syrup, orange juice, lemon juice, and brown sugar for ten minutes to reduce and intensify the flavors.
 In a separate small bowl whisk up a mixture of olive oil, maple syrup, mustard, salt and pepper and stir it into the hot glaze.

-- Do Everything Ahead of Time and Serve At Room Temperature: If serving this dish at room temperature you can roast the potatoes up 2 hours ahead.
+- Do Everything ahead of time - serve at room temperature: Roast the potatoes up 2 hours ahead.
 When they come out of the oven, arrange them on a serving platter and cover it loosely with foil.
 The glaze can be made up to a day ahead and stored in the fridge.
 Just before serving, heat the glaze gently over very low heat, spoon the warm glaze over the potatoes, garnish with scallions and serve.

-- Do Everything Ahead of time – Reheat and Serve Hot: To avoid the hassle of reheating the potatoes on baking sheets, this method calls for using an oven-to-table casserole for assembling, reheating and serving the dish.
+- Do everything ahead of time - Reheat and serve hot: To avoid the hassle of reheating the potatoes on baking sheets, this method calls for using an oven-to-table casserole for assembling, reheating and serving the dish.
 Roast the sweet potatoes up to 8 hours ahead.
 The glaze can be made up to a day ahead and stored in the fridge.
 Arrange roasted potatoes in an oven-to-table casserole pan that will also be your serving dish.
-Cover the pan with foil put it in the fridge if you’re waiting more than 2 hours to reheat.
-Bring the potatoes to room temperature for 15-20 minutes and then reheat them, covered with foil, in a 425ºF oven for 15-20 minutes.
+Cover the pan with foil put it in the fridge if you're waiting more than 2 hours to reheat.
+If cold, bring the potatoes to room temperature for 15-20 minutes and then reheat them, covered with foil, in a 425ºF oven for 15-20 minutes.
 Reheat the glaze gently over low heat, spoon it over the potatoes, top with scallions and serve.

-Here’s the recipe for chili roasted sweet potatoes with cranberry maple citrus glaze.
-If you try this recipe I hope you’ll come back to leave a star rating and a comment.
-I’d love to know what you think!Print
+Here's the Chili Roasted Sweet Potatoes Recipe.
+If you try this recipe, I hope you'll come back to leave a star rating and a comment.
+I'd love to know what you think!Print

 Chili Roasted Sweet Potatoes with Cranberry Maple Citrus Glaze